Professional team working on laptops in modern workspace

 Lenders care about one thing above all else — can you pay them back?
 Your credit score is a shortcut for assessing risk, but it's not the whole story.
 A business depositing $50K/month with consistent patterns and no overdrafts is a safer bet than a business depositing $10K/month with a perfect FICO.

-That's why I tell every business owner with bad credit the same thing: stop obsessing over the score.
+That's why I tell every business owner with a limited credit history the same thing: stop obsessing over the score.
 Focus on what you can control right now — your deposits, your bank balance, your time in business.
 Those are the numbers that actually move the needle on your approval.

 How to Improve While You Borrow